How to Get Lawn Care Customers in a New City or Market

 I can’t stress this enough: Route building is your #1 weapon in a new city.
 For Augusta Lawn Care, we never went after random jobs scattered across a 10-mile radius.
 Instead, we focused on neighborhood clusters — streets near each other where we could optimize travel time and pack jobs tightly.

 Get a map of the area you're moving into.
 Pick a few neighborhoods within a small radius.
-Mark off zones where you’ll door knock, drop flyers, and start pitching.
+Mark off zones where you’ll [door knock [blocked]](/blog/how-to-get-lawn-care-customers-by-knocking-doors), drop flyers, and start pitching.
 Don’t try to hit the whole city at once.
 Start small and move fast.

 Physical Marketing Still Wins Here